 Afternoon Tea vs. High Tea:

-Just in case you were wondering, afternoon tea is generally served on a “low table” with lighter food selections such as sandwiches and scones.
+Just in case you were wondering, afternoon tea is generally served on a “low table” with lighter food selections such as finger sandwiches and scones.
 Usually, it’s served in the late afternoon around 4:00 p.m.
 Traditionally, high tea is served a little later at a “higher” table such as a dining room table.
 For the high tea, a heavier supper is generally served.

 Tiered Tray of Tea Snacks:

-What is afternoon tea without the fun snacks to go along with it?
+What is a spring afternoon tea without the fun snacks to go along with it?
 Traditionally, you would use a 3 tiered tray for the 3 “courses”.
 The bottom tray would hold the tea sandwiches, the middle would hold the scones and jams and the top would be for the sweets.

 Unfortunately, I could only find my two tiered tray…so I just went with all sweets.
 I don’t hear anyone complaining…